abbashaikh/free-space-predictor/README.md

-# Free Space Social Navigation
+# Free Space Predictor
-Robot social navigation with probabilistic collision avoidance leveraging non-convex scenario optimization; augmented with a free space support predictor
+Model to predict agent trajectories and provide an estimate of the free space available to the robot (number of sides of the free space polygon) in social navigation scenarios.

 ## Installation ##
 Clone the repository